- 4 minutes to read

 After the expression has been specified, click OK.
 This displays a new calculated field in the data source structure.

-Editing a Calculated Field
+Edit a Calculated Field in the UI

 To edit a calculated field, use its context menu.

 Note that the type of a newly created calculated field is detected automatically based on the type of values returned by the specified expression.
 If you change this type, the expression will be wrapped to a corresponding conversion function (such as ToStr, ToDecimal, ToInt, etc.).